 An election provides greater protection for the employer with there being a transfer of liability, but requires HMRC approval.
 HMRC are now consulting as to whether there is any advantage in retaining NIC elections.
 Please click here to read the Employee Share Schemes NIC Elections Consultation document.

 As a named stakeholder, Pett Franklin will be responding to the consultation.
-If you have comments and wish those to be reflected in our response, please send these by email to email@example.com.
+If you have comments and wish those to be reflected in our response, please call 0121 281 5798 or email firstname.lastname@example.org.